-A. Continue formal membership and participate in local and regional organizations that provide tools and support for energy efficiency, energy conservation, GHG emissions reductions, adaptation, education, and implementation of this plan.
+A. Continue to participate in local and regional organizations that provide tools and support for energy efficiency, energy conservation, GHG emissions reductions, adaptation, education, and implementation of this plan.

-Implementation Program 4: Secure necessary funding to implement the CAP.
+Implementation Program 4: Pursue funding to implement the CAP.

 Actions to support Implementation Program 4: